Aymanov1/sampleWebhhook/README.md

 <hr>
-<p>GenBot is a java sample based on SpringBoot to build a bot based on outgoing webhooks sample.</p>
+<p>SampleBot is a java sample based on SpringBoot to build a bot based on outgoing webhooks sample.</p>

 <br><br>
 ## Tools